CalebQ42/squashfs/README.md

 * Basic gzip compression (Shouldn't be too hard to implement other, but for right now, this works)
 * Listing all files via a string slice

 # Not Working (Yet).
-Roughly in order.
+Not necessarily in order.

-* Reading the UID, GUID, Xatt, Compression Options, and Export tables.
+* Rename repo so it's easier to import
+* Provide an easy interface to find and list files and their properties
+    * Maybe squashfs.File
 * Extracting files
     * from inodes.
     * from file info.